 Structural plywood is your go-to if your project needs to hold weight or face the elements.
 If it’s purely decorative or meant for a dry, indoor space, non-structural will save you some money and give you a better finish.

-Plywood can feel confusing at first, but once you’ve worked with a few types, the differences really stand out.
+Plywood can feel confusing at first, but once you’ve worked with a few types, the differences stand out.
 And if you’re ever in doubt?
 Ask someone in the lumber aisle.
 Most of them are happy to talk plywood all day.

 🛠 Amazon Picks for Plywood Projects